infinum/Japx/README.md

 JSONAPIParser also comes with wrapper for [Alamofire][10] and [Codable][7] which can be installed as described in [installation](#installation) chapter.

 Use `responseCodableJSONAPI` method on `DataRequest` which will pass serialized response in callback.
 Also, there is `keyPath` argument to extract only nested `data` object.
-So, if you don't need any additional info from API side expect plain data, than you can create simple objects, without using wrapping objects/structs.
+So, if you don't need any additional info from API side except plain data, than you can create simple objects, without using wrapping objects/structs.

 ```swift
 struct User: JSONAPICodable {